Try Walking Like a Mountaineer: The Rest, Kick & Plunge Step

 Walking up a mountain trail in summer is one thing, but trying the same thing in winter is a lot more of a challenge.
 Snow and ice mixed with steep slopes and cliffs are a nasty combination.
 Mountaineers use different techniques for traveling across these Hoth-like landscapes to keep their balance and maintain their energy.
 Walking like a mountaineer isn’t easy, but it has a lot of benefits!
 Let’s learn more about the Rest Step, Kick Step & Plunge Step.

 Saving Energy with the Rest Step

 The Rest step is really just a fancy way of climbing slowly to give yourself mini-breaks between each step.
 It’s perfect when climbing snow-covered slopes for long periods, and the white landscape barely seems to change.
-Take a forward step with your left food, lock your right foot behind you, and transfer your weight to your right food to give your left food a short rest.
-Then repeat with your right food.
+Take a forward step with your left foot, lock your right foot behind you, and transfer your weight to your right foot to give your left foot a short rest.
+Then repeat with your right foot.
 They key is getting a good rhythm that you can maintain for sometime without additional breaks.
 With the rest step, you’ll reach the summit in no time!

 Creating a Path with the Kick Step

 Kicking steps is a classic mountaineer technique for travelling uphill on snowy slopes softer than ice.
 To kick steps, you kick the front of your boot into the snow above you to cut a flat platform into the snow.
 This gives you a stable place to shift your weight, before repeating with your other leg.
 If climbing with a team, you can take turns in the lead, as kicking steps can quickly become tiring if you’re in the lead the whole time.
 Each team member should kick in the same steps further, improving them with each passing climber.
 If the slope is too hard to kick into, you should consider wearing crampons.

 Keep your Balance with the Plunge Step